Hecke operators for curves over non-archimedean local fields and related finite rings: Local Hecke algebras

 \subsection{Critical level and integration}

-Assuming that $[G,G]$ is simply connected, and let us consider the central extension $\hat{G}_{crit}\to G(\!(t)\!)$ at the {\it critical level}.
-It corresponds to the invariant form $-B/2$ on $\fg$, where $B$ is the Killing form, and is characterized by the fact that the corresponding $G[\![t]\!]$-equivariant line bundle $\LL_{crit}$ on the affine Grassmannian $\Gr_G$ satisfies
+Assuming that the commutator subgroup $[G,G]$ is simply connected, let us consider the central extension $\hat{G}_{crit}\to G(\!(t)\!)$ at the {\it critical level}.
+It corresponds to the invariant form $-B/2$ on the Lie algebra $\fg$ of $G$, where $B$ is the Killing form, and is characterized by the fact that the corresponding $G[\![t]\!]$-equivariant line bundle $\LL_{crit}$ on the affine Grassmannian $\Gr_G$ satisfies

 where $L_\la$ is a $1$-dimensional vector space depending multiplicatively on $\la$ (see \cite{BD}, \cite[Thm.\ 2.4]{BK-Hecke}, \cite[Thm.\ 5.1]{BK}).
 By definition, the action of $G(\!(t)\!)$ lifts to an action of $\hat{G}_{crit}$ on $\LL_{crit}$ such that $\G_m$ acts by the identity character.